Christopher J. Marshall Award

 - A maximum of two letters of recommendation, no longer than 2 pages in length/letter, one of which must be a formal nomination letter from the nominee’s current or former mentor, which describe the nominee’s suitability for this prestigious award.

-- The deadline for nominations is 4PM (Eastern standard time) on June 1, 2017.
+- The deadline for nominations for 2018 is TBD.

-- The award will consist of an unrestricted honorarium of $5,000, a commemorative plaque and support for the awardee to attend the SMR 2017 Annual Congress in Boston.
+- The award will consist of an unrestricted honorarium of $5,000, a commemorative plaque and support for the awardee to attend the SMR 2018 Annual Congress in Manchester, England.

-- The awardee must be available to accept the award in person at the Society for Melanoma Research Congress in Brisbane, Australia.
+- The awardee must be available to accept the award in person at the Society for Melanoma Research Congress in Manchester.